 The Riverside Arts Market meets quarterly with its Advisory Committee to review high level activity at the market.
 The Advisory Committee is made up of community members and RAM makers and artists to give a unique perspective on the trajectory of the market.

-Members: Brent Fine (Special Events), Sondra Fetner (Placemaker), Caron Streibich (Communications Manager), Crystal Israel (Little Black Box), Perry Reynolds, Jaycel Adkins (Celeys), Noel Michael (Bello Boopie) and Kathleen Hill (Kismet Art Studios).
+Members: Brent Fine - Chair (Special Events), Sondra Fetner (Placemaker), Caron Streibich (Communications Manager), Crystal Israel (Little Black Box), Perry Reynolds, Jaycel Adkins (Celeys), Noel Michael (Bello Boopie) and Kathleen Hill (Kismet Art Studios).

 Governance, Jeff Graff, Chair